feature-hub/feature-hub/docs/guides/integrating-the-feature-hub.md

 ```

 > **Note:**
-> The `instanceConfig` must be completely static, since it is only evaluated
+> The `config` must be completely static, since it is only evaluated when a
-> when a Feature App is mounted.
-Changing the `instanceConfig` after a Feature
+> Feature App is mounted.
+Changing the `config` after a Feature App has been
-> App has been loaded, will have no effect!
-Therefore, it is not suitable to
+> loaded, will have no effect!
+Therefore, it is not suitable to exchange dynamic
-> exchange dynamic state between a Feature App and its outer boundary.
-In this
+> state between a Feature App and its outer boundary.
+In this case a Feature
-> case a Feature Service should be used instead.
+> Service should be used instead.

 ## Consuming Feature Services